RAGAVIKRISHNA/NAB-HomeLoanEnquiry-Automation/README.md

 - Download and Install Java : https://www.java.com/download/ie_manual.jsp
 - Download Apache Maven : https://maven.apache.org/download.cgi
-- Download and Install Eclipse IDE  : https://www.eclipse.org/downloads/
+- Download and Install IDE of your choice
 - Browser driver - Chrome driver exe : https://chromedriver.chromium.org/downloads
 (make sure you have your desired browser driver and class path is your user dir folder where your POM file is.
 - Eclipse Plugins for Maven & Cucumber